RASL: Characters

 A homeless, shady character who appeared in Chapter 3 (only in the collection The Drift, not the individual issue).
 He is characterized by his knowledge of the streets, as his name suggests, and accepts money to do favors for people.
 He reappears in Chapter 8, recognizing RASL (though this time, it is in a different world) and seems to be friends with The Spooky Little Girl, stating that she is God.

+Reception

+Reviewers have praised the graphic novel as tightly written and ambitious, its art distinct, emotional and noir aspects as tense.
+However, troubling portrayal of women and their unchanged positions as noir caricatures is also singled out.

 Collected editions

 RASL has been collected into the following oversized (10" by 12") trade paperbacks: